kquintal/Smart-Contract-Bot/README.md

-# Exterminator
+# Smart Contract Bot - Loan Closer

-The place where we exterminate DeFi users that are taking too much risk.
+The place where we close DeFi contracts for positions that are over their risk thresholds.
+This service will automatically liquidate undercollateralized ARCx Sapphire vaults.

 ## Usage